 The word “liturgy,” which we also use to refer to our worship service, means “work of the people,” and our services quite literally require the work of many people each week.
 Serving in a worship service either in front of or behind the scenes can bring new meaning and perspective to our personal worship experience, and there are a variety of ways to take part.

 Acolytes – serve as torch bearers and crucifer during worship services for those Grade 4 and above.
-Those interested in learning about becoming an acolyte should contact the Rev. Barbara Dawson.
+Those interested in learning about becoming an acolyte should contact the Rev. Liz Tichenor or Jeremy Carlson.

 Altar Guild – prepares and cares for the altar and its linens, vestments and vessels.
 Contact: Lori Vella

-Bread Baking – Bread bakers prepare the bread used for Sunday Communion.
+Bread Making – Bread bakers prepare the bread used for Sunday Communion.
 Contact: Lori Vella.

 Eucharistic Ministers (Chalice Bearers) – assist in serving the chalice during Communion and receive training and license from the Diocese of California.
 For more information contact the clergy.